MichalMrena/DecisionDiagrams/README.md

 auto diagrams = creator.from_pla(file);
 ```
 ### Manipulating diagrams
-Basic and probably the most important operation that you can peform with existing diagrams is called ```apply```.
-It takes two diagrams and a binary operation and creates a new digaram that is a result of *applying* given operation on these diagrams.
-Using this simple operation you can combine diagrams of simple functions into more complicated ones. ```apply``` is templated and takes instance of any binary operation in a form of a functor.
+Basic and probably the most important operation that you can perform with existing diagrams is called ```apply```.
+It takes two diagrams and a binary operation and creates a new diagram that is a result of *applying* given operation on these diagrams.
+Using this simple operation you can combine diagrams of simple functions into more complicated ones. ```apply``` is templated and takes an instance of any binary operation in a form of a TODO Callable .
 We provide functors for basic [logical operations](./src/lib/diagrams/operators.hpp).
 ```C++
 auto x1 = creator.just_var(1);
 auto x2 = creator.just_var(2);